yumnaarehman1/BlastFromPast-Hackathon---Retro-Nokia-T9-phone-for-virtual-messaging/README.md

 Run npm install to install dependencies.

 Create a .env file and add the following:

-ini
-Copy
-Edit
 TWILIO_SID=your_account_sid
 TWILIO_AUTH=your_auth_token
 TWILIO_PHONE=your_twilio_trial_number

 Run the server using:

-nginx
-Copy
-Edit
 node server.js
 Open index.html in your browser and test the application.

-Limitations
+# Limitations
 Twilio trial accounts can only send SMS to verified numbers.

 This app does not support predictive T9 dictionaries (only multi-tap style).